 Whether I’m in the classroom or on the stage, my teaching philosophy leads me to connect what we learn with how we engage with the world.
-At Syracuse University, I teach classes on writing, gender, race, and British literature.
-In the community arts scene, I have worked with The Redhouse and The Central New York Playhouse to lead audience conversations on theatrical performances.
+At Syracuse University, I work with the LGBT Resource Center and the Pronouns, Gender, and Preferred Name Advisory Council to design and deliver diversity and inclusion trainings for professional development; I also teach classes on writing, gender, race, and English literature for the College of Arts and Sciences.
+In the community arts scene, I have worked with The Redhouse to lead audience conversations on theatrical performances.
 I practice a feminist pedagogy: my teaching style aims to level hierarchies in the classroom.
 This way, I learn as much from my students as my students learn from me, as I mentor them from wherever they’re at to wherever they want to go.

 Talkback to Sarah Ruhl’s Passion Play, The Redhouse, 9 April 2016.

 “Hailed by the New Yorker’s John Lahr as ‘extraordinary,’ ‘bold,’ and ‘inventive,’ Passion Play takes us behind the scenes of three communities attempted to stage the death and resurrection of Christ.
 From Queen Elizabeth’s England to Hitler’s Germany to Reagan’s America, Ruhl’s exploration of devotion takes us on a humorous yet unsettling journey filled with lust, whimsy, and a lot of fish.”

 I led an after-performance audience discussion on early-modern religion and theater, and its enduring impact on the politics of Christianity.

 Talkback to William Shakespeare’s A Midsummer Night’s Dream, The Redhouse, 13 February 2016.